Virtue vs Vice

 Related Scripture

 "...It is what comes out of you that makes you unclean.
-For from the inside, from your heart, come the evil ideas which lead you to do immoral things, to rob, kill, commit adultery, be greedy, and do all sorts of evil things; deceit, indecency, jealousy, slander, pride, and folly—all these evil things come from inside you and make you unclean.” — Mark 7:20-23 (GNTD)
+For from the inside, from your heart, come the evil ideas which lead you to do immoral things, to rob, kill, commit adultery, be greedy, and do all sorts of evil things; deceit, indecency, jealousy, slander, pride, and folly—all these evil things come from inside you and make you unclean.” — Mark 7:20-23 (GNT)

 “But if we confess our sins to God, he will keep his promise and do what is right: he will forgive us our sins and purify us from all our wrongdoing.” — 1 John 1:9 (GNTD)

-“…let us rid ourselves of everything that gets in the way, and of the sin which holds on to us so tightly, and let us run with determination the race that lies before us..” — Hebrews 12:1 (GNTD)
+“…let us rid ourselves of everything that gets in the way, and of the sin which holds on to us so tightly, and let us run with determination the race that lies before us..” — Hebrews 12:1 (GNT)

 "I urge you, then...live a life that measures up to the standard God set when he called you.
 Be always humble, gentle, and patient.
 Show your love by being tolerant with one another.
-Do your best to preserve the unity which the Spirit gives by means of the peace that binds you together." — Ephesians 4:1-3 (GNTD)
+Do your best to preserve the unity which the Spirit gives by means of the peace that binds you together." — Ephesians 4:1-3 (GNT)

 Related Quotes